-Suns' C Ayton suspended 25 games
+Suns C Ayton suspended 25 games

 Diuretics are banned as they can serve as masking agents.
 According to the ESPN report, sources with knowledge of Ayton’s tests said a follow-up test showed no traces of any other banned substances.

 Ayton, who finished third in NBA Rookie of the Year voting last season, averaged 16.3 points and 10.3 rebounds in his first season.
-He scored 18 points, grabbed 11 rebounds and blocked four shots in the Suns’ season-opening 124-95 win over Sacramento on Wednesday.
+The 21-year-old scored 18 points, grabbed 11 rebounds and blocked four shots in the Suns’ season-opening 124-95 win over Sacramento on Wednesday.

 —Field Level Media